 Where to live in Canary Wharf

-“West India Quay is one of the best places to live if you work in Docklands,” says Natalie May, estate agent at Henry Wiltshire’s Canary Wharf office.
+“West India Quay is one of the best places to live if you work in Docklands,” say our estate agents at Henry Wiltshire’s Canary Wharf office.
 “It is beautifully kept and very well presented – it’s an area you’ll really feel good about living in.
 There are so many things to do, and all right on your doorstep, so you can live, work and play without ever having to travel.”

 Things to do in West India Quay